Characters of the Marvel Cinematic Universe: M–Z: N'Jobu

 N'Jobu (portrayed by Sterling K. Brown) is the younger brother of T'Chaka and an agent of the War Dogs.
 After betraying his own people and aiding Ulysses Klaue with getting vibranium out of Wakanda with the intention of allowing oppressed people to possess its power, N'Jobu is confronted and killed by T'Chaka.
-His only son N'Jadaka eventually figures this out and plans to avenge his death and finish his work by becoming King.
+His only child—his son—N'Jadaka eventually figures this out and plans to avenge his death and finish his work by becoming King.